shadowsocks/shadowsocks-rust/README.md

 Detailed explanation could be found in [shadowsocks' documentation](https://github.com/shadowsocks/shadowsocks/wiki).

-In shadowsocks-rust, we also have an extended configuration file format, which is able to define more than one servers:
+In shadowsocks-rust, we also have an extended configuration file format, which is able to define more than one server.
+You can also disable individual servers.

 ```json
 {